MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  \image latex  img/mdsip_login.pdf "Mdsip login message sequence"

- The link is requested using ConnectToMds() function passing the remote server address formatted as in protocol description (see \ref plugins).
+ The link is requested using \ref ConnectToMds() function passing the remote server address formatted as in protocol description (see \ref plugins).
- This function creates a new \ref Connection instance at the server side, filled with parameters that it has beed parsed by address string and calling NewConnection() with selected protocol name.
+ This function creates a new \ref Connection instance at the server side, filled with parameters that it has beed parsed by address string and calling
+ \ref NewConnection() with selected protocol name.

  At the server side a listening socket has been initialized by the running mdsip process, with proper protocol and port.
 The way that the actual connection is